sethbattin/bundlesize/README.md

 ![build status](https://cdn.rawgit.com/sethbattin/bundlesize/master/art/status.png)

 Bundle report uses the storage server of its fork source, [bundlesize](https://github.com/siddharthkp/bundlesize/).
-(Old references still exist.)  buildsize hosts a server store that both 1.) uses the [Github Status API](https://developer.github.com/v3/repos/statuses/) to mark commits and PRs, and 2.) saves the results from the previous build, if that build is "master".  bundlereport allows this storage to apply to any branch name via the `baseBranch` config option.
+(Old references still exist.)  buildsize hosts a server store that both 1.) uses the [Github Status API](https://developer.github.com/v3/repos/statuses/) to mark commits and PRs, and 2.) saves the results from the previous build, if that build is "master".  bundle-report allows this storage to apply to any branch name via the `baseBranch` config option.
 The ability to check against any merge target is on the TODO list.

 To use the size comparison (via `bundlesize`):
 - [Authorize `bundlesize` for status access](https://github.com/login/oauth/authorize?scope=repo%3Astatus&client_id=6756cb03a8d6528aca5a), copy the token provided.